CircuitSetup/Remote/README.md

 ### Control the Remote via MQTT

 The Remote can - to some extent - be controlled through messages sent to topic **bttf/remote/cmd**.
-Support commands are
+Supported commands are
 - MP_PLAY: Starts the [Music Player](#the-music-player)
 - MP_STOP: Stops the [Music Player](#the-music-player)
 - MP_NEXT: Jump to next song